mikijov/go-libtess2/README.md

 ## License

-This project is licensed under the SGI Free Software License B Version 2.0, the same license as libtess2.
+This project is licensed under the MIT License.

 ## Acknowledgments